WICG/first-party-sets/README.md

 issued for and encode information about this legal entity in the certificate itself.
 It might be possible to match this information for sites presenting EV certificates (or use the subjectAltName on a single EV certificate) to build First-Party Sets.
+This could be used in place of [Signed Assertions](signed_assertions.md) as part of a dynamic set discovery mechanism.

-Overall, we do not consider it desirable to couple identity or feature exposure through First-Party Sets to the existing certificate infrastructure.
+However, such an automatic mechanism would result in a very tight coupling of identity and feature exposure through First-Party Sets to the existing certificate infrastructure.

-It's likely that this would negatively impact the deployment and use of encryption on the web, for example by forcing sites to obtain EV certificates to ensure continued functionality.
+It's likely that this would negatively impact the deployment and use of encryption on the web, for example by forcing sites to obtain EV certificates as the only way to ensure continued functionality.
 A revocation of a certificate that is used for FPS would have grave implications (such as deletion of all local data through the Clear Site Data mechanism) and thus complicate the revocation process.

 See [Issue 12](https://github.com/privacycg/first-party-sets/issues/12) for an extended discussion.

-## Signed Assertions and set discovery instead of static lists

-Static lists are easy to reason about and easy for others to inspect.
-At the same time, they can develop deployment and scalability issues.
-Changes to the list must be pushed to each user's browser via some update mechanism.
-This complicates sites' ability to deploy new related domains, particularly in markets where network connectivity limits update frequency.
-They also scale poorly if the list gets too large.

-The [Signed Assertions based design](signed_assertions.md) proposes an alternative solution that involves the browser learning the composition of sets directly from the websites that the user visits.
-To prevent privacy risks from personalized sets and ensure policy conformance, they are still verified by an independent entity through a digital signature.

-This design is significantly more complex than the consumption of a static list, especially when implementing [discovery and fetching of sets](signed_assertions.md#discovering-first-party-sets) in a privacy-preserving manner.
-As such, we prefer to start with the simpler static list approach, leaving the possibility of introducing a more complex alternative in the future.

 ## Self-attestation and technical enforcement